• Skip to primary navigation

 • In sandwiches and wraps.

-• With grilled chicken or fish.
+• With chicken or fish.
+It's fantastic with my Tequila Marinated Chicken.

-• Mixed into salads.
+• It's delightful mixed into summer salads.

 Fresh salsa and chips are the quintessential appetizer to serve for casual summer entertaining.
 Here are a few more favorites . . .